Phi Mu Alpha Sinfonia: Membership pins

 The essential design of Phi Mu Alpha's official membership badge (pin) was adopted at the 1st National Convention in 1901.
 The design consisted of an upward-pointing equilateral triangle with a gold Old English S on a field of black enamel, surrounded by twelve pearls and six rubies.
 There were three pearls at each tip, with two rubies separated by one pearl on each side.
 The design was modified slightly in 1910 by reducing the size of the old-English S to allow room for the Greek letter Φ in the top corner, Μ in the lower left corner, and Α in the lower right corner.
 This design remains in use today, though garnets are used instead of rubies.
 The official membership badge is only worn by initiated members of the fraternity (collegiate, alumni, or honorary).

 Probationary members are required to wear a special probationary membership pin "at all reasonable times".
 The design of the probationary membership pin is an upward-pointing equilateral triangle of black enamel surrounded by a border of red enamel, with a thin gold border separating the red and black enamel and another thin gold border around the outside of the pin surrounding the red enamel.

-Colors

-The official colors of Phi Mu Alpha are red, black, and gold.
-The Sinfonia Club adopted the colors red and black on March 7, 1900, and used them as the color motif of the decorations for its first club room.
-Phi Mu Alpha adopted red and black as its official colors at its 1st National Convention in 1901.
-Gold was adopted as the third color of the fraternity at the 10th National Convention in 1910.